tomgxz/Kraken/REPORT.md

   <img alt="A screenshot of the floating navigation options when closed" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/screenshots/development/1.3_loginfrontend_floatingnav.png?raw=true" width="360"/>

-  There is validation of the inputs both client-side and server-side, so I needed to implement that into the JavaScript for the login and signup pages.
-I also need to add code so that when the all-seeing eye is pressed, the password field is miraculously revealed.
+  There is validation of the inputs, both client-side and server-side, so I needed to implement that into the JavaScript for the login and signup pages.
+I also need to add code so that the password field is miraculously revealed when the all-seeing eye is pressed.
 For the validation, I will use the `verifyField` function that I have written in pseudocode (which will also be used in the Python backend).
-Because of this, there will be three files, `auth.js`, `login.js` and `signup.js` so that there is less duplicated code.
-There will also be a function `isEmail`, which uses a regex validation check to make sure that the email given is in a valid format.
+Because of this, there will be three files, `auth.js`, `login.js` and `signup.js`, so there is less duplicated code.
+There will also be a function `isEmail`, which uses a regex validation check to ensure the email given is in a valid format.

 ##### /static/js/auth.js
   <!-- TODO: fix regex pattern breakdown breaking following formatting -->